David Penhaligon

-David Charles Penhaligon (6 June 1944 – 22 December 1986) was a British politician from Cornwall who was Liberal Member of Parliament for the constituency of Truro from 1974–86.
-He was a popular figure in all parties and had potential to be a front-runner for the party leadership had he not been killed in a car accident.
-In 2014 a Crowdfunder campaign was launched to record his life's work and impact.
+David Charles Penhaligon (6 June 1944 – 22 December 1986) was a British politician from Cornwall who was Liberal Member of Parliament for Truro from October 1974 until his death in 1986.
+He was a popular figure in all parties, and was seen by many as a potential future front-runner for the party leadership until his sudden death in a traffic collision.

 Background

-Penhaligon was born on D-Day and brought up in Truro.
+Penhaligon was born on D-Day at Truro Nursing Home and was brought up in Truro.
 He was a cousin of actress Susan Penhaligon.
 He attended Truro School, and then Cornwall Technical College where he studied mechanical engineering.
 Penhaligon worked for Holman Brothers in Camborne as a research and development engineer working on rock drilling.
-As an interesting anecdote, he was also a part-time DJ at the Hall for Cornwall where he once encountered 14 year old Roger Taylor, subsequently the Queen drummer, at a musical event that he compered in Truro City Hall during 1964.
+As an interesting anecdote, he was also a part-time DJ in Truro, where he once encountered 14 year old Roger Taylor, subsequently the Queen drummer.
+This happened at a musical event, that he compered in Truro City Hall, during 1964.
 By 1973 he had qualified as a Chartered Mechanical Engineer; he also took over from his father a sub-post office in Chacewater from 1967 (after his marriage in 1968 to Annette Lidgey, she ran the business).
 His Liberal activities led to some work in local broadcasting.

 Penhaligon's decision to join the Liberal Party was inspired in 1963 when, aged 19, he was an important witness to a murder case.
-His evidence, which supported the case of the defendant Dennis Whitty, was not enough to prevent him from being convicted and hanged.
+His evidence, which supported the case of the defendant Dennis Whitty, was not enough to prevent Whitty from being convicted and hanged.
 Penhaligon was appalled by the practice of capital punishment.
 He led the Truro Young Liberals and built up the local party (which had been the weakest in Cornwall) into one of the strongest; he was the chair of the Cornish Young Liberals from 1966 to 1968.
 However he was not selected as Liberal candidate for Truro in the 1966 general election (nor for any other seat), and he was also rejected for Falmouth and Camborne in 1968 apparently because his strong Cornish accent was thought unattractive.

 In the 1970 general election he fought the Devon constituency of Totnes when the previous candidate Paul Tyler transferred to Bodmin.
 He polled poorly in the context of an election in which the party as a whole suffered.
 However, Penhaligon had acquired useful experience of fighting election campaigns and picked up additional tips from Wallace Lawler's practices in inner-city Birmingham.